barbaracalderon/notes-on-javascript/12_JS_BEHIND_THE_SCENES.md

 4. So, the fourth step is to **optimize** the code, as it is executed.

 Just as seen above.
 This is what makes modern Engines so fast.
-All this happens in special threads that we can't access from code: completely separated from the main thread where we work in our code.
+All this happens in special threads that we can't access from code: **completely separated from the main thread where we work in our code**.

 ### Runtime in the Browser